-We love maps because they help us see the world around us.
-But almost every map, index, and directory goes out of date as soon as we make them.
-How might we make a map that lasts?
+We love maps because they help us see the world, but every map, index, or directory goes out of date the moment we make it.

-On November 7th in New York, a diverse mix of co-op co-founders and allies – 56 people from 23 projects around the world – came together for a day-long session to map our community before the 2019 #platformcoop conference.
+On November 7th in New York, a mix of co-op co-founders and allies – 67 people from 41 projects around the world – came together for a day-long session to map our community before the 2019 #platformcoop conference.
 We recognized that without facilitated valuable exchange among users, maps quickly go out of date.
-So, our goal was not to create a new map, but to discover how and why mapping might help us.
+Our goal was not to create a new map, but to discover how and why mapping might help us.

 After a day of sharing situations and needs, we framed how some map, index, or other infrastructure might help our growing community.
 The specific needs we prioritized were 1) to center co-op practitioners, 2) highlight key points in their stories, and 3) combine case studies with dynamic communication.
 And as Édith Darin of CoopCycle said, the session served as “a good introduction for the following days!”